Altinn/altinn-studio-docs/content/altinn-api/_index.md

 Will create a multipart http response with the following content:

-1) instance metadata (application/json)
+1. instance metadata (application/json)
-2) the first data element (application/xml)
+2. the first data element (application/xml)
-3) the first data element's pdf (application/pdf)
+3. the first data element's pdf (application/pdf)
-4) second data element (e.g. attachement)
+4. second data element (e.g. attachement)
-5) third data element (e.g. image)
+5. third data element (e.g. image)
-6) ...
+6. ...

-Data elements with schema has a corresponding pdf file which is generated when the element type's associate workflow step is closed.
+Data elements with schema has a corresponding pdf file which is generated when the element type's associate workflow task is closed.

 ### Change workflow state